Lunaro-Ai/Character_gen/README.md

-Made for data entry for project 2 for UAlbany ISCI 201
+Made for data entry for project 2 for UAlbany ICSI 201